ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Split Origin, Attester, Issuer {#deploy-split}

 In this model, the Origin, Attester, and Issuer are all operated by different entities, as shown in the figure below.
+As with the joint Origin and Issuer model, the Issuer accepts token requests that come from trusted Attesters, and the details of that trust establishment depend on the issuance protocol.

 ~~~
                                                    +-----------+